Last Updated on March 19, 2021 by Julia Wilson

 Discharge occurs when radiation levels in the urine are no longer a risk to the general population.

-Note: If you choose to send the cat to hospital with an item of bedding or a favourite toy, it can not be returned due to radioactive contamination.
+Note: If you choose to send the cat to the hospital with an item of bedding or a favourite toy, it can not be returned due to radioactive contamination.

 Some cats can become temporarily hypothyroid (decreased levels of thyroid hormone) in the period after treatment, but this should resolve.